-“To enhance professional and organizational excellence in the next century, the National Park Service must recruit and retain a workforce that reﬂects the diversity of the nation.” —A Call to Action, 2013
+This program aligns with the National Park Service's goal to enhance professional and organizational excellence in the next century by recruiting and retaining a workforce that reflects the diversity of the nation (A Call to Action, 2013).

 Interns attend a week-long orientation over spring break and serve in 12-week summer internships tailored to various NPS career tracks.
 Summer internships are available in a variety of fields, including visitor services, education, resource management – and many more!

 NPS Academy is conducted in partnership with the National Park Service with philanthropic support from the Grand Teton National Park Foundation and additional support from the Teton Science Schools.

 - Travel Allowance

 - Additional Career Preparation and Ongoing Support

 - Students who self-identify as being from diverse racial and ethnic backgrounds

 - US Citizens

 - 18-35 year-olds